 Giant Ichneumon Wasp (Megarhyssa nortoni)

-Detailing the identifying qualities of the Giant Ichneumon Wasp, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Giant Ichneumon Wasp.

 Updated: 8/15/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org